11 things that caught our eye at Clerkenwell Design Week 2025

 'Fin' by Daniel Schofield for NaughtOne

 At its new Northburgh Street showroom, contract furniture brand NaughtOne seizes the moment to launch ‘Fin’, a new lounge chair by Copenhagen-based British designer Daniel Schofield.
-Inspired by 1960s space-age design and developed through folding two pieces of paper, its fully upholstered form sits atop a simple plywood construction – the lowest embodied carbon of any lounge chair in the NaughtOne portfolio.
+Inspired by 1960s space-age design and developed through folding two pieces of paper, its fully upholstered form has a simple plywood construction – the lowest embodied carbon of any lounge chair in the NaughtOne portfolio.

 ‘Milo’ bed by Bolzan